opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 ### Enabling jobs

-To disable auto refresh using an internal or external scheduler, set `auto_refresh` to `false`:
+To disable auto-refresh using an internal or external scheduler, set `auto_refresh` to `false`:

 ```sql
 ALTER MATERIALIZED VIEW myglue_test.default.count_by_status_v9 WITH (auto_refresh = false);